Last updated: 12.06.2024

 1. Click on EconomySupplier bills > Bill addition types.

-Scheduled settlement surcharges
+Scheduled supplier bill surcharges

 1. Click on EconomySupplier bills > Predefined bill surcharges.